lespicker/jekyll-bootstrap/_posts/2016-04-15-trident-bag.md

 ---
 layout: post
-title: Trident Laptop Bag: A Review
+title: A Review of the Trident Messenger Bag
 comments: true
 categories:
 - Featured